SayliDeshpande/AWS-Certified-Developer-Associate-DVA-C02/README.md

   - At a minimum, DynamoDB projects the key attributes from the base table into the index.
   - two kinds of indexes :
     1. Local secondary index – An index that has the same partition key as the base table, but a different sort key.
+       * "local" in the sense that every partition of a local secondary index is scoped to a base table partition that has the same partition key value.
+       * total size of indexed items for any one partition key value can't exceed 10 GB
+       * shares provisioned throughput settings for read and write activity with the table it is indexing.
+       * can have up to 5 local secondary indexes
-    2. Global secondary index – An index with a partition key and sort key that can be different from those on the base table.
+    3. Global secondary index – An index with a partition key and sort key that can be different from those on the base table.
+       * A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions.
+       * no size limitations, separate provisioned throughput settings for read and write activity from base table.
+       * can have up to 20 global secondary indexes (default quota)
+       * Global secondary indexes are sparse by default.
 ![image](https://github.com/SayliDeshpande/AWS-Certified-Developer-Associate-DVA-C02/assets/44116052/e0830d00-c805-4ad3-b90f-79eba9b4de42)
 - DynamoDB Time to Live (TTL) :
   - Time To Live (TTL) for DynamoDB is a cost-effective method for deleting items that are no longer relevant.